LIFE GOES ON: AN INTRODUCTION

 Lisle Lane (former Bull Lane) cottages C1950

 Arthur was twenty-two years old at the time of the 1901 census.
-His birth year is given as 1879.
 The Page family were living on west side of Bull Lane, Ely, Cambridgeshire.
 Today, this is known as Lisle Lane.

 Arthur had no children at the time of the census.